Divorce Lawyer in Malaysia | TYH & Co.

 So, what other terms you can include into the agreement?

-Parties can include any agreed terms related to the marriage as long as the terms are not contradicting the 1976 Act as mentioned.
+Parties can also include any other agreed terms related to the marriage as long as the terms are not contradicting the 1976 Act as mentioned.
 In short, the agreed terms must not go against the available divorce laws in Malaysia for non-Muslims.

 When You Should Consider Getting a Prenuptial Agreement